datambedo/ambedo/content/Math/Probability/Introduction to Probability/1) Sample space & probability.md

 - **Set**: A collection of objects (elements).
   - Notation: If $x \in S$, it means $x$ is an element of $S$.
   - **Empty Set**: $\emptyset$ contains no elements.
+  - Universal Set: $\Omega$
+    - This is a set of all conceivable objects of interest in a context

 - **Set Operations**:
   - **Union**: $A \cup B = \{ x \mid x \in A \text{ or } x \in B \}$